-5. Cotswold stone retreat
+5. Cotswold charm

-7. Outdoor dining on the Suffolk coast
+6. Sunset suppers on the Suffolk coast

 Perched at the top of this long, wild, cottage garden is a perfectly placed dining table and chairs.
 Surrounded on three sides by the garden and countryside, it is a beautiful place to watch the sun set, and enjoy a glass of wine after a meal.
 Set on the Sandlings peninsula, a stone’s throw from the sea, it is also a brilliant place for breakfast in the garden — a refreshing start to any day.

-8. Lunch beneath the loggia
+7. Lunch beneath the loggia

 If you’re lucky enough to have a lake, or any water feature in your garden, take the opportunity to watch the wildlife it attracts, by creating a wonderful outdoor dining area at the water’s edge.
 A wall of bi-fold doors in this summerhouse open out on to a covered veranda, where a rattan outdoor dining set presents a wonderfully secluded spot.

-14. Dinner with dramatic views
+11. Dinner with dramatic views

 When William James bought his house in the Dordogne region of France, he invested in the land opposite the house, too, where he has created a terraced garden.
 To make the most of the dramatic views over the French countryside, he included a private but spectacular alfresco dining area, surrounded by David Austin roses that William planted himself, and among which he often has tea on a summer afternoon.